 Due to the ongoing COVID-19 pandemic, we must continue to adhere to all guidelines from CUNY.
 COVID-19 Info - The City University of New York (cuny.edu).
 You are no longer required to wear a mask.
 However, since we will be working in groups, wearing a mask is highly recommended.
 If you are not feeling well, please do not come to class.
 Send an email and we can discuss how and when you can make up any missed assignments.
-If you have any other health or wellness related questions or concerns, please let me know as soon as possible.
+If you have any other health or wellness related questions or concerns, please let me know as soon as possible so we can find the appropriate resources to help you.